fsfe/reuse-docs/spec.md

   copyright holders of a file or work, and describes under which licenses the file or work is made available.

+- Copyright Notice --- a line of text that conveys copyright of a copyright holder.

 - Covered File --- any file in a Project, except for
     - The License Files.
     - The files belonging to the Project's version control system (example: